watir/watirbook/installation/windows-7.md

 You probably do not have Ruby installed.
 To make sure, open command prompt (*Start > Search programs and files > type: cmd > Enter*) and type `ruby -v`.

-    C:\Users\zeljko>ruby -v
+    >ruby -v
     'ruby' is not recognized as an internal or external command, operable program or batch file.

 If you get the same thing as I did, you do not have Ruby installed.

-Download the latest Ruby 1.9. from [rubyinstaller.org/downloads](http://rubyinstaller.org/downloads).
-At the moment it is Ruby 1.9.2-p290 and it is approximately 14 MB.
+Download the latest Ruby 1.9. from *[rubyinstaller.org/downloads](http://rubyinstaller.org/downloads)*.
+At the moment it is *Ruby 1.9.2-p290* and it is approximately 14 MB.
 Execute the file.

 ![Ruby Installation](https://github.com/zeljkofilipin/watirbook/raw/master/images/installation/windows-7/windows-7-ruby-installation.png)\